What is the WRTH CD?

 The disk also includes a list of abbreviations used in the bargraph along with decode tables for international transmitter sites and countries or geographical areas.
 These are also supplied as pdfs.
 There is also a sortable list of transmitter sites in Excel format.

 We are very pleased to be able to offer this very useful tool to industry professionals, DXers, SWLs and BCLs.

 Please note - International broadcast SW frequencies change twice a year.
 The 'B' season comes into effect at the end of October each year and the 'A' season at the end of March.
 It typically takes 4-6 weeks after the start of the season for the broadcasters to settle on the final frequencies they will use, although changes do continue to be made.
 We monitor all the frequencies and changes before releasing our information.

-The WRTH Bargraph Frequency Guide is only available from this site and the A13 season CD is now available for pre-ordering here.
+The WRTH Bargraph Frequency Guide on CD or Download is only available from this site.

-If you would like to see information about WRTH 2013 please click here.
+If you would like to see information about the WRTH book please click here.

 Thank you for your interest in WRTH and the WRTH Bargraph.